FactomProject/FactomDocs/whitepaper.md

 **Factom Layer**

-The Factom layer implements proof of existence for an digital artifact.
-Any event, document, image, recording, etc. that is defined in a digital representation can be hashed.
-That hash can be recorded in the Factom layer.
-Because of the vast (currently insurmountable) difficulty and complexity of creating a digital document that will generate a particular hash, the mere recording of such a hash is proof of the digital document’s existence at the time of the recording of the hash.
+The Factom layer is the first level of hierarchy in the Factom system.
+It defines which Entry Chain IDs have been updated during the time period covered by a Factom Block.
+It mainly consists of entries pairing a Chain ID and a pointer to find the Entry Block containing data for that Chain ID.

+If an Application only has the Factom Blocks, an Application can find Entry Blocks it is interested in without downloading every Entry Block.
+An individual application would only be interested in a small subset of Chain IDs being tracked by Factom.
+This greatly limits the amount of bandwidth an individual client would need to use Factom as a system of record.
+For example, an Application monitoring real estate transfers could safely ignore video camera security logs.

 Factom collects sets of such hashes into a Factom block.
 The Factom block is then hashed by computing a Merkle tree, and the Merkle root is recorded into the Bitcoin blockchain.
 This allows the most minimum expansion of the blockchain, yet the ledger itself becomes as secure as Bitcoin itself.
-Furthermore, since Factom can be maintained more cheaply in terms of resources, the cost of entries into the Factom layer will be much cheaper than transactions in the blockchain.

-**Entry Layer**
+**Entry Block Layer**

 Bitcoin 2.0 applications will need to record a varied range of information associated with events within their application.
 The information associated with an event can be encoded into an Entry and the entry recorded into Factom.
 Encoding all that information into the Bitcoin blockchain is unreasonable, yet some applications need information recorded into the ledger rather than holding that information off chain.
 Factom allow the application to define the entry structure(s) they require, and manage the structure(s) in Factom Chains.

-**Factom Chains**
+**Entries**

 Factom Chains are chains of entries that that reflect the events of an application.
 These sequences are at the heart of Bitcoin 2.0.
 Defining what an event is, and what is required for following events is basic to all event sequences (even outside of Bitcoin 2.0).
 Factom Chains document and validate these event sequences to provide an audit trail that can prove an event sequence occurred.